Jacobethan: Style

 Two young architects already providing Jacobethan buildings were James Pennethorne and Anthony Salvin, both later knighted.
 Salvin's Jacobethan Harlaxton Manor, near Grantham, Lincolnshire, its first sections completed in 1837, is the great example that defines the style.

 The Jacobethan Revival survived the late 19th century and became a part of the commercial builder's repertory through the first 20 years of the 20th century.
 Apart from its origins in the United Kingdom, the style became popular both in Canada and throughout the United States during those periods, for sturdy "baronial" dwellings in a free Renaissance style.
 A key exponent of the style in Britain was T. G. Jackson.
 Some examples can also be found in buildings in the former British Empire, such as Rashtrapati Niwas, the former Viceregal Lodge at Shimla in India.

 Excellent examples of the style in the United States are Coxe Hall, Williams Hall, and Medbury Hall, which define the West and North sides of the quadrangle of Hobart College in Geneva, NY.
+Further examples include Kellas, Sage, Slocum, and Weaver Halls, as well as the former Alumnae Chapel (recently converted to the Alice Dodge Wallace '38 Center for the Performing Arts) at the Emma Willard School in Troy, NY.